-Exploration drilling within the Pre-Feasibility Study ("PFS") pit area also continued during the quarter.
-On August 23rd, 2017, the Company announced results of drillhole TU-17-504 which intersected significant mineralisation in an upper portion of the PFS pit which was modelled as waste material in the Company's PFS (74.5 meters grading 0.66 g/t Au and 45.1 g/t Ag).
-This hole also further demonstrated the potential for high grade veins deeper within the Ixtaca North Zone, with the deeper highlights including 10.5m grading 3.54 g/t Au and 306.9 g/t Ag, and 0.70m grading 22.30 g/t Au and 2,600 g/t Ag.
+Exploration drilling within the PFS pit area continued during the quarter, with several holes drilled to follow-up drillhole TU-17-504, which was announced on August 23, 2017, and which intersected significant mineralisation in an upper portion of the PFS pit which was modelled as waste material in the Company's PFS (74.5 meters grading 0.66 g/t Au and 45.1 g/t Ag).
+These additional holes were announced on November 21 and December 20, 2017 and confirmed the discovery of a new zone of mineralisation in the upper portion of the PFS pit in volcanic and limestone lithologies.